Key takeaways

 - "crawled/discovered not indexed" growing due to crawl debt

-1) Confirm the canonical target is correct
+1) Confirm the canonical target is the one you actually want

 The canonical URL should: